 Getting to Belmont Ghost Town

-Belmont Ghost Town is 46 miles from Tonopah, Nevada.
-Before making the journey make sure your vehicle is in good working order and carry all supplies you need or think you may need.
+Belmont Courthouse State Historic Park is 46 miles from Tonopah, Nevada.
+Before making the journey make sure your vehicle is in good working order and carry all the supplies you need or think you may need.